Fall 2024 Issue

 Black-and-white portrait of Péjú Oshin

 Péjú Oshin is a British-Nigerian curator, writer, and lecturer.
 As associate director at Gagosian she curated the exhibition Rites of Passage.
-She has held previous posts as a curator at Tate, London, an associate lecturer at Central Saint Martins-University of the Arts, London, and other positions.
+She has held previous posts including as a curator at Tate, London, and as an associate lecturer at Central Saint Martins-University of the Arts, London.
 She is the author of Between Words & Space (2021).
 Photo: Jake Green

 See all Articles